Amogh2001/Amogh2001/README.md

 Hello!

-My name is Amogh and I am a computational science graduate student at Uppsala University, Sweden..
+My name is Amogh and I am a computational science graduate student at Uppsala University, Sweden.

 I am excited to learn new concepts and to share my code with others.